 To help taxpayers and businesses recover financially from the impact of a natural disaster, the government recognizes that victims of natural disasters will have property losses to claim and may need access to fast cash and other financial relief.
 For those filing taxes, there are resources available to lower tax bills, opportunities to recoup some losses, and provisions that can even help put money in your pocket!

+The ability to claim personal losses and theft losses has been suspended through 2025.
 Generally, you can't claim personal casualty losses when doing your taxes, unless you meet certain qualifications, itemize your deduction, and your loss exceeded 10% of your adjusted gross income.
 You can claim damage on your standard return without itemizing if your uninsured, unreimbursed loss exceeds $500.
-However, you must be in a federally declared disaster area to claim losses on your tax return.
+However, you must be in a federally declared disaster area to claim these losses on your tax return.

 Getting through the tough times that follow natural disasters can be frustrating and complicated.
 Using a Tax Pro to understand options and resources can help ease stress.
 If you have suffered a loss, your neighborhood Tax Pro can guide you through the steps to ensure you obtain the most from the tax relief benefits available to get the money you need now.